oroinc/documentation/user/back-office/activities/tasks/create-tasks.rst

    * **Priority** — Set the order in which the task should be managed.
 Can be *High*, *Normal*, or *Low*.
 Higher-priority tasks should be managed first.
    * **Assigned To** — The user who is responsible for doing the work related to the task.
 The task appears in the calendar of the assignee.

      .. note:: By default, a person who creates a task is selected as its assignee.
 Change the assignee if required.
 Select another user from the list.
-You may use the search field to quickly find the required user: start typing the name of the user and when suggestions appear, click the required name.
+You may use the search field to find the required user quickly: start typing the user's name and, when suggestions appear, click the required name.
 Alternatively, you may click the hamburger menu next to the field and select the owner in the **Select Assigned To** dialog.

    * **Reminders** — A notification about the upcoming task's due date.
-Click **+Add** to configure when and how Oro application reminds the participants about the task:
+Click **+Add** to configure when and how the Oro application reminds the participants about the task:

-     * Specify the type of the notification: whether to show a flash message in Oro application or send the notification email.
+     * Specify the type of notification: whether to show a flash message in the Oro application or send the notification email.
      * Select the time units in which the time lag between a reminder and the task's due date is measured: minutes, hours, days, or weeks.
      * Enter what number of selected time intervals the time lag between a reminder and the task's due date comprises.

-     To remove a reminder, click the **x** icon next to it.
+     Click the **x** icon next to it to remove a reminder.

      .. note:: In Oro applications, the due date and time of the task are displayed according to the recipient's timezone settings both in the notification emails and flash messages.
 For instance, if the due time of a task is displayed as 7 a.m. to a user in New York, the due time displayed in the reminder to a user in Tokio is 8 p.m.

    * **Context** — Select a record that has a meaningful relation to the task.
 Start entering a record name, and when the list of suggestions appears, click the required name to select it.
 The task becomes immediately linked to the selected item and is displayed in its **Activity** section.

 4. Click **Save and Close** when you are finished.

 Add a Task From the User Profile
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-From a user profile, you can create a task and automatically assign it the user.
+You can create a task from a user profile and automatically assign it to the user.

 To create a task from a user profile: